Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

-When a device initiates a new task, the teacher agent transmits the stored task-specific trust semantics of potential collaborators, along with the corresponding task-collaborator matching analysis, to the student agent on that device, as shown in Fig.~\ref{teacher_student}.
-The student agent then utilizes this information to rapidly select an appropriate collaborator.
-For example, device $a_i$ generates a new task $c_2$ = \{``task type" : ``video transcoding'', ``size'' : ``50 MB'', ``processing density'' : ``1,000 cycles/bit'', ``maximum task completion tolerance time'' : ``50 seconds''\} and sends the request, ``I have a task $c_2$ = \{...\}, could you help me identify some trusted collaborators?'', to the server.
+When a resource-constrained task owner initiates a task, it sends a trust evaluation request to the server-side teacher agent.
+The teacher agent then queries the trust semantics storage component to identify suitable collaborators that meet the task’s requirements and returns their trust semantics to the task owner.
+Using the received information, the task owner can quickly select the final collaborator.
+For example, the task owner $a_i$ generates a video transcoding task characterized by \{``task type" : ``video transcoding'', ``size'' : ``200 MB'', ``whether collaborator consent is required" : ``yes", ``minimum CPU requirement" : ``3 GHz"\}.
+It then sends the task request to the server, stating: ``I have a video transcoding task \{...\}, could you help me identify some trusted collaborators?''